clozanoruiz/sgo/README.md

-sgo - Simple geographical operations (with OSGB36)
+sgo - Simple Geographical Operations (with OSGB36)
 ================

 <!-- README.md is generated from README.Rmd.
 Please edit that file -->